centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ### **Store**
 _B2B/B2C_
 Centra can have multiple stores in the same instance.
 The usual setup is to have two stores - one for B2C and one for B2B.
 It is however possible to have more than one B2C store if needed.
 Each Store can have its own plugins configured.
 Each Store also has its own structure in terms of Brand, Categories, Pricelists and so forth.
 In a more general term a Store is a separate sales channel.
-However if you are to create two Wholesale stores they will share the same invoice number, hence you can not use stores for a multi company setup in B2B/Wholesale if you want to create Invoices.
+However, if you are to create two Wholesale stores they will share the same invoice number, hence you can not use stores for a multi company setup in B2B/Wholesale if you want to create Invoices.

 ### **Supplier**
 _B2B/B2C_